storj/design-docs/2025-07-11-general-sso.md

   - Add the client ID and secret to the `STORJ_SSO_OIDC_PROVIDER_INFOS` configuration

 ## Open Questions
-* Should we allow users to unlink their SSO accounts and revert to email/password only?
 * Should we allow general SSO users to change their email?
 * Should we store state tokens in the db instead of cookies?
 * Should we require extra validation for linking a general SSO account to an existing user?
   * What happens if a user's SSO provider account is compromised?
 Account linking should be secure and reversible
-* Should link enterprise SSO accounts to users who have already authenticated with general SSO?

 ## Out of Scope
 This MVP focuses on Google SSO as the only general provider.
+Setting up other providers is trivial since the architecture is already in place.
+We only need to add the provider configuration to the `OidcProviderInfos` and update the UI accordingly to show the new provider options.